henrywfyeung/ERC721Copy/README.md

 ## Rationale

-This standard is designed to be as flexible as possible so that it can filful as much need as possible.
+This standard is designed to be as flexible as possible so that it can fulfil as much need as possible.

 The Copy Contract permits minting of tokens that process the following charateristics:
 - non-transferable: An SBT that is bound to a user's wallet address